PatnalaPadmavathi/PatnalaPadmavathi/README.md

 ## ✨ About Me

-I am a driven **Data Analyst** with strong skills in **data reporting, visualization, and analysis**.
-I have hands-on experience transforming raw datasets into **meaningful, actionable insights** using Python, SQL, Excel, and Power BI.

-With an academic background in **Electronics and Communication Engineering**, I bring both **analytical thinking and technical depth**, and I am eager to grow in a fast-paced, data-driven environment.
+I am a driven **Data Analyst** with strong skills in **data reporting, visualization, and analysis**.I have hands-on experience transforming raw datasets into **meaningful, actionable insights** using Python, SQL, Excel, and Power BI.With an academic background in **Electronics and Communication Engineering**, I bring both **analytical thinking and technical depth**, and I am eager to grow in a fast-paced, data-driven environment.

 ---